Inside the Cosmonaut Survival Kit

 American astronauts who trained for the 1995–1997 Mir visits, and later as part of the Soyuz spacecraft crews for the International Space Station, encountered a unique feature that cosmonauts need to master: target practice.
 They have to know how to load, aim, and fire the special survival gun that has been on board all Soyuz spacecraft throughout their 30-year history.

-The TP-82 was intended for use in hunting, firing distress beacons, and defense against hostile foreign nationals (why haven't someone written an adventure comedy about cosmonauts crash landing in 1960s Texas yet?).
+The TP-82 was intended for use in hunting, firing distress beacons, and defense against hostile foreign nationals (why hasn't someone written an adventure comedy about cosmonauts crash landing in 1960s Texas yet?).
 The gun also featured a detachable machete for cutting down trees.
 Astronaut Jim Voss recalled his training in the weapon onboard a model spacecraft in the Black Sea, which involved using an "amazing" number of vodka bottles as target practice.

 By 2007, ammunition for this exceptionally rare firearm had become impossible to find.
 For any other space program, this would probably spell the end of guns in space.
 But the Russians were undeterred: an ordinary semi-automatic is now dispatched with cosmonauts who visit the International Space Station.
 "Russian participation means that there are guns on board the ISS," writes Orberg.
 "And the guns belong to the Russians."